-- 6.16.
+6.16.
 In order for safety systems and safety related items to perform properly, the components of the spent fuel storage facility should maintain their structural integrity in all operational states and accident conditions.
 Therefore, the integrity of the components and their related systems should be demonstrated by means of a structural evaluation.
-This should take account of relevant loading conditions (e.g. stress, temperature, corrosive environment, radiation levels), and should consider creep, fatigue, thermal stresses, corrosion and changes in material properties with time (e.g. concrete shrinkage). - 6.17.
+This should take account of relevant loading conditions (stress, temperature, corrosive environment, radiation levels, etc.), and should consider creep, fatigue, thermal stresses, corrosion and changes in material properties with time (e.g. concrete shrinkage).

+6.17.
 To prevent deviations from normal operation, and to prevent system failures, careful attention should be paid to the selection of appropriate design codes and materials, and to control of fabrication of components and of construction of the spent fuel storage facility.
-In order to detect and terminate deviations from normal operational states, specific systems should be provided as determined in the safety case. - 6.18.
-The integrity of the spent fuel and the geometries required to maintain subcriticality and heat removal, and the confinement barriers for the spent fuel, should be maintained throughout the lifetime of the facility and should be verified using appropriate methods, including both prospective analysis and ongoing surveillance.
+In order to detect and terminate deviations from normal operational states, specific systems should be provided, as determined in the safety case.

+6.18.
+The integrity of the spent fuel and the geometries required to maintain subcriticality and heat removal, and its related containment barriers, should be maintained throughout the lifetime of the facility and should be verified using appropriate methods, including both prospective analysis and ongoing surveillance.

-- 6.19.
+6.19.
 The allowable stresses for given loading conditions should comply with the applicable codes and standards.
-If no such standards apply, justification should be provided for the allowable stress levels selected. - 6.20.
+If no such standards apply, justification should be provided for the allowable stress levels selected.

+6.20.
 Structural materials and welding methods should be selected on the basis of accepted codes and standards.
 Consideration should be given to potential cumulative effects of radiation on materials likely to be subjected to significant radiation fields.
-In addition, potential thermal effects on material degradation should also be considered. - 6.21.
-The materials of items important to safety, including those structures and components in direct contact with the spent fuel, should be compatible with the spent fuel, should be such as to minimize chemical and galvanic reactions, which might degrade the integrity of the spent fuel during its storage, and should not contaminate the spent fuel with substances that might significantly degrade the integrity of the spent fuel during its storage. - 6.22.
-Detailed consideration should be given to the effects of the storage environment on the spent fuel and the structures, systems and components important to safety.
-In particular, the potential for oxidation of exposed uranium dioxide (UO2) to triuranium octaoxide (U3O8), with consequent increase in volume and particulate formation, should be considered.
-In addition, any effects of changes in the storage environment (e.g. wet to dry or dry to wet) should be assessed. - 6.23.
-As determined during the design stage, attaining adequate reliability might necessitate the use of durable construction materials, redundancy of key components, a specific level of reliability of supporting services (e.g. electrical power supply), effective monitoring plans and efficient maintenance programmes (i.e. programmes compatible with normal facility operations). - 6.24.
-The construction materials used should allow for easy decontamination of surfaces.
-The compatibility of decontamination materials with the operating environment should be considered for all operational states and accident conditions.
+In addition, potential thermal effects on material degradation should also be considered.

+6.21.
+The materials of items important to safety, including those structures and components in direct contact with the spent fuel, should be compatible with the spent fuel, should be such as to minimize chemical and galvanic reactions, which might degrade the integrity of the spent fuel during its storage, and should not contaminate the spent fuel with substances that might significantly degrade the integrity of the storage.

+6.22.
+Detailed consideration should be given to the effects of the storage environment on the spent fuel and the items important to safety, i.e. structures, systems and components.
+In particular, the potential for oxidation of exposed UO_2 to U_3O_8 , with consequent increase in volume and particulate formation, should be considered.
+In addition, any effects of changes in the storage environment (e.g. wet to dry or dry to wet) should be assessed.

+6.23.
+As determined during the design stage, attaining adequate reliability might require the use of durable construction materials, redundancy of key components, a specific level of reliability of supporting services (e.g. electrical power supply), effective monitoring plans and efficient maintenance programmes (i.e. programmes compatible with normal facility operations).

+6.24.
+The construction materials should allow for easy decontamination of surfaces.
+Compatibility of decontamination materials with the operating environment should be considered for all operational states and accident conditions.
 The integrity of systems that are connected to spent fuel storage systems, such as the heat removal system, is also important.
-Tube failures and leaks in the spent fuel storage system should be prevented, as these could provide a path for chemical species detrimental to either fuel or confinement integrity, such as chloride ions, to enter a spent fuel storage pond.
+Tube failures and leaks in the spent fuel storage system should be prevented, as these could provide a path for chemical species detrimental to either fuel or containment integrity, such as chloride ions, to enter a spent fuel storage pond.